simonspa/corryvreckan/src/modules/EventLoaderEUDAQ2/README.md

 For example, it does not interpret `true` or `false` alphabetic value of a Boolean variable but will return false in both cases.
 Thus `key = 0` or `key = 1` have to be used in these cases.
 Also, more complex constructs such as arrays or matrices read by the Corryvreckan configuration are simply interpreted as strings.

 In addition, the calibration file of the detector specified in the geometry configuration is passed to the EUDAQ2 event decoder using the key `calibration_file` and its canonical path as value.
+Adding the same key to the module configuration will overwrite the file specified in the detector geometry.

 ### Parameters
 * `file_name`: File name of the EUDAQ2 raw data file.
 This parameter is mandatory.